What is Adspect¶

 or elsewhere accessible via HTTP.
 This file acts as an entry point for web traffic and is wired to our servers that

-do the actual filtering.
-Depending on filtering decision a visitor may be directed to your actual page or to a “white page”,
+process clicks and make decisions.
+Depending on filtering decision a visitor may be directed to your actual page or to

-that is, a page that contains no sensitive content.
-In other words, Adspect acts as an intermediary stage in your
+a “white page”, that is, a page that contains no sensitive content.
+In other words, Adspect acts as an intermediary stage

 Traffic flow chart